 Let us now go back in time to get a better picture of how influential Sundiata’s artistic work has been and of how he has gotten to this present creative point.

 Sundiata Oba Mausi was born in Detroit, Michigan and has lived on and off in the city his whole life.
 He has nine siblings (four brothers and five sisters).
 He comes from an educated and artistically accomplished Black family.
 His mother, a native Detroiter, was a classically trained keyboardist, who played with world-renowned jazz artists Tommy Flanagan and Berry Harris.
 Sundiata’s father was an electrical contractor and the second Black man in the entire state of Michigan to acquire the title.
-He moved to Detroit at the age of 14 as part of the Great Migration.
+He moved to Detroit from Arkansas at the age of 14 as part of the Great Migration.

 Sundiata was exposed early on to the world of the performing arts, as a member the “Mausi Acting Company”, his family’s self-titled theatre company, which was so successful, that PBS flew out of Boston to do a feature on them.
 Archival materials of the company’s work can be found at the Detroit Public Library in the Hackley Collection.

 Moreover, as explained by Sundiata, “Everyone was musically inclined in my family.
 Every single one of us played an instrument.
 My mother had a goal: ‘Learn an instrument and get a degree’.
 She knew that music was the key to a broader understanding of life.”
 Sundiata’s first instrument was the trumpet.
 Through playing it, he began his training in musical theory.
 During that same time, he was also part of Mumford high school’s r&b band, Bobby Franklin’s Insanity.
 He was the first person to play bongos on stage in a Detroit high school.
 In short, he was raised and trained by patron of the arts, a Black family that, in his words “has made a major contribution to the artistic development of Detroit.”